 At Texere, I’ve found the first role in my career where I have true creative freedom and can explore different ideas while developing my skills as a designer.
 And that’s why I love it.
 Before starting my journey at Texere, I gained valuable experience working in other creative businesses with a particular focus on graphic design, production and marketing.
 But it also highlights what a brilliant opportunity it is to work at Texere, with its friendly team, promising career progression and enjoyable working environment.

-Since leaving school I have worked with horses, I have always had a passion for horses since a young age so this was the perfect first job for me.
-I also worked for Texere on a part time temporary basis from home, Working for Texere made me realize this was the kind of career that suits me, I have been working at Texere in the office for 1 Year now and love everything about it, the people and the work, I wake up every day happy to come to work and am so grateful I can say I am part of the Texere team
+I originally started working for Texere on a part-time basis from home.
+The position was temporary but it made me realize that this was the kind of career I wanted.
+I decided to go office-based and I honestly love everything about it, from the work to the people.
+I wake up every day happy to come to work and am so grateful to say I am part of the Texere team.

 I have 17 years consultative account management experience and developing intelligent solutions for my clients has always been a real passion.
 Working at Texere is wonderful because of the people!
 It is truly a joy to part of the fantastic team of first-class media professionals – they are incredibly passionate about what they do.
 And there isn’t a day that passes by without a laugh!